jordanlev/php-form-helper/README.md

 - Removed ability to easily subclass... you should just always pass everything into the constructor now
 - Removed use of Exceptions because it prevented more than 1 error per field (and arguably is conceptually wrong -- see http://martinfowler.com/articles/replaceThrowWithNotification.html)
 - Removed tests and composer files (because I didn't use them)
-- Added a helper function for outputting `select` options (which is conceptually unrelated to the other class functionality, but it is so darned useful I couldn't resist [also, unlike every other form element, there is *never* a need to customize the markup of an `<option>` tag so it is the one exception to the "stay out of my markup" rule])